 Gari, a well-known accompaniment at sushi restaurants, is an excellent palate cleanser.
 Although it might seem like it takes a lot of effort to make, it can actually be prepared easily at home.

-⅔cupkombu dashi(For information on how to make kombu dashi, please refer to the linked article.)
+⅔cupkombu dashi(For instructions on how to make it, please refer to the linked page.)

 ¼cupsugar